Summer Staff Positions at Camp Santanoni

-Adirondack Architectural Heritage (AARCH) announces the availability of three summer staff/advanced intern positions at Great Camp Santanoni in 2022.
+Adirondack Architectural Heritage (AARCH) announces the availability of three summer staff/advanced intern positions at Great Camp Santanoni in 2023, in partnership with the Town of Newcomb.
 Camp Santanoni is a National Historic Landmark, located in the Adirondack Forest Preserve and in the Essex County town of Newcomb.
 AARCH manages Camp Santanoni in cooperation with the New York State Department of Environmental Conservation (NYSDEC) and with significant support from the Town of Newcomb.
-These positions are a partnership between AARCH and the Town of Newcomb.

 Camp Santanoni is located within the 12,900-acre Santanoni Preserve and consists of: a Main Camp complex, a collection of rustic buildings situated on secluded Newcomb Lake; a Gate Lodge complex at the entrance to the preserve; and an early 20th century model farm.
 Building of this great camp began in 1892 for Robert and Anna Pruyn of Albany.
 In its time Camp Santanoni was the largest of the Adirondack Great Camps and hosted Theodore Roosevelt, among other prominent guests.
 After New York State acquired the site in 1972 and added it to the Adirondack Forest Preserve, Santanoni sat vacant and neglected for more than 20 years with an uncertain fate.
 In 2000, New York State created the Camp Santanoni Historic Area, committing to use the site for public educational and recreational purposes.
 Since then, more than $2 million in conservation work has been completed and thousands visit annually.